espocrm/documentation/docs/administration/log.md

 *As of v6.1.*

 EspoCRM uses [Monolog](https://github.com/Seldaek/monolog) library for logging.
-The library is shipped with the set of handlers.
+The library is shipped with a set of handlers.
 There is the ability to specify which handlers to use in Espo.

 In `data/config.php`: